gcallanan/cal-mlir-dialect/README.md

 2. **lower-cal-to-llvm-with-static-schedule** - This pipeline attempts to generate a static schedule for actors, which can significantly improve performance.
 It requires that your actors conform to Synchronous Dataflow (SDF) or Cyclo-Static Dataflow (CSDF) models, where token production and consumption rates are predictable.
 Use this pipeline when your network fits these models and you want to optimize throughput.
 3. **lower-cal-to-llvm-with-gpu-tensors** - This specialized pipeline targets GPU acceleration by lowering tensor operations to NVIDIA GPU kernels.
 It's ideal for computationally intensive applications that manipulate tensors and perform linear algebra operations that can benefit from GPU parallelism.

+Additionally, for structural source we recommend using standard MLIR control flow with CAL instance arrays:

+- Prefer scf.for/if plus `cal.instance.array.init` and `cal.instance.array.set` to build arrays of instance handles.
+See docs/InstanceArrays-ND-and-SCF.md for the ND array types and recipes.
+- Legacy structural ops `cal.instance_for` and `cal.instance_if` remain supported for backwards compatibility, but are deprecated.

-Additionally, for source that uses structural CAL constructs (e.g., cal.instance_if / cal.instance_for and SCF used structurally under cal.network), we provide a compact elaboration pipeline that exposes compile-time constants and erases structural control:
+We also provide a compact elaboration pipeline that exposes compile-time constants and erases structural control (useful when handling legacy structural ops or when folding constant SCF):

-- **cal-structural-elaboration** – Runs constant evaluation, resolves cal.instance_if, lowers cal.instance_for, and elaborates constant scf.if/scf.for under cal.network.
+- **cal-structural-elaboration** – Runs constant evaluation, resolves legacy `cal.instance_if`, lowers legacy `cal.instance_for`, and elaborates constant `scf.if`/`scf.for` under `cal.network`.
 This is useful before flattening networks or lowering to functions.
 Invoke it via the composite fixed-point pass:

 Optional command (useful when you have structural constructs to elaborate):

 - cal-opt --composite-fixed-point-pass="pipeline=cal-structural-elaboration" input.mlir

+Tip: To validate instance array construction early, run the verifier:

+- cal-opt --verify-instance-array-fills input.mlir

 Each pipeline applies a different sequence of transformation passes.
 The complete pipeline definitions can be found in [CalLoweringPipelines.h](include/Conversion/CalLoweringPipelines/CalLoweringPipelines.h) and [CalLoweringPipelines.cpp](lib/Conversion/CalLoweringPipelines/CalLoweringPipelines.cpp).